sAjibuu/Upload_Bypass/README.md

     pip install -r requirements.txt

 # Limitations:
-  The tool will not function properly if the file upload mechanism includes CAPTCHA implementation.
+  The tool will not function properly with the following:

-  Perhaps in the future the tool will include an OCR.
+  1. CAPTCHA implementation is in place.
+  2. A requirement for a CSRF token for each request.

 # Usage: